Livingston Council On Aging

 RESERVATIONS, SCHEDULING AND CANCELLATIONS

-Trips may be scheduled a minimum of two days in advance.
+Trips must be scheduled a minimum of two business days in advance.
 All other trips will be scheduled on based on available space.

 IMPORTANT: When your trip is scheduled, the dispatcher will tell you what time to be ready for pick up and passengers MUST be ready to go, as drivers have no time to wait for you to "get ready."
 Our standard wait time is three (3) minutes.